PinkP4nther/SSLRelay-lib/README.md

 >
 > 10/06/2021 | **v0.4.2** | Added documentation.
 >
 > 10/07/2021 | **v0.4.3** | Blocking callbacks now pass self as a mutable reference.
-This can allow the developer to create structures that can be accessed every stream write ONLY in the BLOCKING callback.
+This can allow the developer to create structures that can be accessed every stream write.
+(ONLY in the BLOCKING callback).
 The self object is refreshed per TCP connection.
 Separate TCP connections can not touch eachothers data.
+> 10/08/2021 | **v0.4.4** | Added ability to set TLS certificate and certificate private key to nothing.
+When passing RelayConfig to the relay object use the 'None' variant of Option<T> enum.
+In a config file put the cert path and key path as an empty 'String' to specify 'None'.